shadowhunter100/SuperbSurvivorsContinued/README.md

 ### If you believe your work was used in this mod, please reach out and we can work to resolve your issues.
 PZ has a declared policy on modding: https://projectzomboid.com/blog/modding-policy/

 Based on my code review of the workshop item, I have found some of the referencing functions from other mods but were uncredited.

-My "Continuation" fork of "Superb Survivors!" will be removing any non-essential referenced mods and workshop items.
+__My "Continuation" fork of "Superb Survivors!" will be removing any non-essential referenced mods and referenced workshop items, as their original authors likely never granted permission and I wish to respect them.__

 ## Here are the workshop items I have found, but were uncredited
 Brita's Mod - ... too many to list in the workshop, I can't find which one Superb Survivors was referencing and it broke a few things on spawning npcs.